Trial Search Results

 Participants may or may not have cancer-related symptoms.

-tumor tissue biopsy collected prior to Cycle 1 Day 1.
+tumor tissue; or tumor tissue biopsy collected prior to Cycle 1 Day 1.

 1. Endometrioid adenocarcinoma, carcinosarcoma, undifferentiated carcinoma, mixed